lugolabs/loda-button/README.md

 loda-button
 ---

+*button with a twist*

-jQuery plugin that animates the button icon with CCS3 when loading ...
+jQuery plugin that animates the button icon with CCS3 when loading data from the server ...

-Check out a quick walkthrough at [lugolabs](http://lugolabs.com/blog/2013/06/23/loda-button).
+Check out a quick walkthrough at [lugolabs](http://lugolabs.com/blog/2013/06/23/loda-button) website.